EisenhornE/Breakout/README.md

 # Breakout

 This project is a recreation of a hit retro game called Breakout.
 Created in 1976, many people, enthusiasts or not, will know what this game is.
-Using Unity, I recreated it for the purpose of creating my portfolio.
+Using Unity, I recreated it for the purpose of improving my skills and adding to my portfolio.

 ## Screenshot